DamianEdwards/csrun/README.md

 `-?`, `-h`, `--help` | Show help information `--version` | Show version information
-`--edit` | Edit content in an interactive terminal C# editor `--no-cache` | Do not use the cache file to determine if the target file is up to date
+`--edit` | Edit content in an interactive terminal C# editor

 ### Examples